-It is possible to have structure fields which are replicated, with individual replications referred to in structure reference expressions by integer subscripts.
+It is possible to have structure fields which are replicated, with individual replications referred to instructure reference expressions by integer subscripts.
 A simple example is a structure which describes BCPL-format strings:

-structure string : [length char+1,255 byte byte ]
+structure string : [ length byte

+- char1,255 byte -

+]

-A " \uparrow " following a field name in a structure declaration indicates that the field is to be replicated; the " \uparrow " is followed two constants, separated by ",", which specify the subscripts of the first and last replications.
-So in the above example, the field char is replicated 255 times, with the replications numbered from 1 thru 255.
+A " $\uparrow$ " following a field name in a structure declaration indicates that the field is to be replicated; the " $\uparrow$ " is followed two constants, separated by ",", which specify the subscripts of the first and last replications.
+Soin the above example, the field char is replicated 255 times, with the replications numbered from 1 thru 255.
 Now if s is a pointer to a BCPL string, the expression s>>string.chart4 references the fourth character of the string, which is in the left half of s!2.
-A subscript in a structure reference expression may be an arbitrary BCPL expression; the precedence of the " \uparrow " operator is higher than any other operator, so any subscript other than a name or number must be parenthesized, e.g., s>>string.char+1 and the last meaningful character by s>>string.char(s>>string.length)
+A subscript in a structure reference expression may be an arbitrary BCPL expression; the precedence of the " $\uparrow$ " operator is higher than any other operator, so any subscript other than a name or number must be parenthesized, e.g., s > string.char(i+j) = 0 s>>string.char1 and the last meaningful character by s>>string.chart0 s>>string.char(s>>string.length-1)